 7 Pocket money apps for kids and parents

-The feature-packed app lets parents automate pocket money payments for all children, set jobs and savings goals, monitor spending history and send money instantly in an emergency.
-The optional Spriggy card can be loaded (useful for birthdays and special occasions) and locked right from the app.
+The feature-packed app lets parents automate pocket money payments for all children, set jobs and savings goals, monitor spending history and send money instantly in an emergency … like when they’re out with their mates and want an ice cream but don’t have enough money in their account – this has happened.

 Free version: First month free